oyvindeh/ucss/README.md

 All at-rules are ignored, except @media: All the content inside media queries is read as if there were no media query.

-### What features are missing?
+### What uCSS don't do
-uCSS can (currently) NOT:
+uCSS does NOT:
-* Look for internal style sheets, or inline styles.
+* Look for style sheet URLs, internal style sheets, or inline styles in HTML code.
 * Capture rules that are switched on using JavaScript after page load.

 These features may, or may not, be added in the future.